Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Geometry/ClipGeometry/README.md

 ## How it works
 1. Create a `graphicsOverlay` containing an envelope.
 2. Create another that contains three other envelopes: one that intersects a part of the first graphic, one that is entirely within it, and another completely outside of it.
-3. Create one more `graphicsOverlay` that contains no graphics.
+3. Create one more `graphicsOverlay`.
 4. Create a button object that, when clicked, calls a function that hides the main graphic *only*.
-5. In the same function, iterate through the overlay with the three envelopes. `forEach` one, a `Graphic` object is created by calling `GeometryEngine.clip` method, passing in the main graphic and the current envelope in the iteration as arguments.
+5. In the same function, iterate through the overlay with the three envelopes. `forEach` one, a `Graphic` object is created by calling `GeometryEngine.clip` method, passing in the main graphic' and the current envelope's geometry in the current envelope as arguments.
-6. Add each iteration to the empty graphics overlay.
+6. Add each clipped geometry graphic to the empty graphics overlay.

 ## Relevant API
  - GeometryEngine.clip